Straight Facts About the Ketogenic Diet

 - A metal kind of taste in your mouth and foul smelling breath.

 You will obviously also feel differently.
-Your mind may be clearer and you could have more energy.
+Your mind is likely to be clearer and you could have more energy.
+(After the initial energy slump.)

 Help I am still not in Ketosis